 Late hunger is usually one of these:

 If you need a snack, choose protein first (yogurt, eggs, cottage cheese) and keep it calm.
+If you regularly need it, it’s a signal to fix the daytime structure — not a willpower problem.

 | Poor sleep cycle | Weight loss friendly sleep |